 The agreement will not be valid until all parties have signed, including your solicitor.

-Need further help and advice?
+Need further settlement agreement help and advice in the UK?

 You will probably have a lot of questions, and that is understandable, as the area of law covering settlement agreements is not always straightforward.
 There are many different factors to take into account, and many things to consider.